-Lituya Bay is a fjord located in Glacier Bay National Park and Preserve on the outer coast of Southeast Alaska, about 100 miles (161 km) northwest of Sitka and 69 miles (111 km) west-northwest of Gustavus, Alaska.
-The name of the bay means “lake within the point” in the local Tlingit language.
+Lituya Bay is a fjord located in Glacier Bay National Park and Preserve on the outer coast of Southeast Alaska, about 97 miles (156 km) southeast of Yakutat and 70 miles (113 km) west-northwest of Gustavus, Alaska.
+The Tlingit name for the bay means ‘lake within the point’.
 It is 9 miles (14.5 km) long and 2 miles (3.2 km) wide at its widest point.
-The bay was first reported in 1786 by Jean-François de La Pérouse, or Lapérouse, who named it Port des Français.
-Lituya Bay is famous for four recorded tsunamis in 1854, 1899, 1936, and 1958.
+The bay was first reported in 1786 by Jean-François de Lapérouse, or La Pérouse, who named it Port des Français.
+The Fairweather Fault is situated at the head of the bay, aligned with Gilbert Inlet to the north and Crillon Inlet to the south, and juxtaposes volcanic rocks of the Valdez Group to the northeast with a metamorphosed melange of marine sedimentary and volcanic rocks to the southwest.
+Movement along this active fault is responsible for at least four major tsunamis in 1854, 1899, 1936, and 1958.